vinted/sidekiq-pool/README.md

 # Sidekiq::Pool

-Allows using more CPU cores with Sidekiq on Ruby MRI by forking multiple processes.
+Allows Sidekiq using more CPU cores on Ruby MRI by forking multiple processes.

 ## Installation